zonca/zonca.dev/posts/2023-07-19-jetstream2_kubernetes_kubespray.md

 Change folder back to the root of the `jetstream_kubespray` repository,

-First make sure you have a recent version of `ansible` installed, you also need additional modules, so first run:
+First make sure you have a recent version of `ansible` installed, tested with `2.10.15`, you also need additional modules, so first run:

     pip install -r requirements.txt